kniwase/NuitkaCrossCompilationContainer/README.md

 # Nuitka Cross-Compilation Container for Win-x64

-This project make possible to compile python script for Windows in docker container.
+This project makes possible to compile python script for Windows in docker container.

 ## Requirement